 By Jason Cooper, OSIE UK’s Lead Engineer

-OSI Electronics UK has taken over manufacturer of Rapiscan Systems’ RFLX_IDU reflexion integrated detector unit – it forms an integral part of Rapiscan’s cargo and vehicle inspection (CVI) units for screening vehicles at ports, borders, military locations, high-threat facilities and checkpoints around the world.
+OSI Electronics UK has taken over manufacturer of Rapiscan Systems’ RFLX_IDU reflexion integrated detector unit (left – click the picture for an enlargement).
+It forms an integral part of Rapiscan’s cargo and vehicle inspection (CVI) units for screening vehicles at ports, borders, military locations, high-threat facilities and checkpoints around the world.

-OSI Electronics UK in St Neots has begun manufacture of Rapiscan Systems’ RFLX_IDU reflexion integrated detector unit – it’s an integral part of Rapiscan’s cargo and vehicle inspection (CVI) units for screening vehicles at ports, borders, military locations, high-threat facilities and checkpoints around the world.
+OSI Electronics UK in St Neots, Cambridgeshire, has begun manufacture of Rapiscan Systems’ RFLX_IDU reflexion integrated detector unit – it’s an integral part of Rapiscan’s cargo and vehicle inspection (CVI) units for screening vehicles at ports, borders, military locations, high-threat facilities and checkpoints around the world.

 A limited run of the RFLX_IDU, manufactured a previous supplier, had proved the unit – but being new to OSIE UK, it was given NPI (new product introduction) status to access the requirements for manufacture: components, processes and timescales.